Azure DevOps Enterprise Guide: CI/CD Pipelines & Infrastructure as Code in 2026

 Deployment Stages: Multi-Environment Progression

-Each environment is defined as an Azure DevOps environment resource with its own set of approvers, business hours checks, and exclusive lock policies.
-This structure provides the audit trail that SOC 2 and HIPAA auditors require while maintaining the automation that enables daily deployments.
+Each environment is an Azure DevOps environment resource.
+It has its own set of approvers, business hour checks, and exclusive lock policies.
+This structure provides the audit trail required by SOC 2 and HIPAA auditors.
+It also supports the automation needed for daily deployments.

 Infrastructure as Code: Bicep vs Terraform